-To withdraw from the institution, students in all degree programs must submit a written request to the associate dean for academic programs (Richmond students) or the dean for Union Presbyterian Seminary,

-Charlotte Campus (Charlotte students).
+To withdraw from the institution, students in all degree programs must submit a written request to the associate dean for academic programs (Richmond students) or the dean for Union Presbyterian Seminary, Charlotte Campus (Charlotte students).
 After one year the student may apply to the admissions committee for reinstatement.
 Procedures for applying for reinstatement are determined for each case by the admissions committee in consultation with the appropriate dean.

 Union Presbyterian Seminary reserves the right to require students who do not earn academic credits at Union Presbyterian Seminary for 18 consecutive months or longer to meet the degree program academic requirements of and comply with all policies in the catalog in force when and if they resume their enrollment.
-Credit toward students writing dissertations for the Ph.D. degree or projects for the D.Min. degree are exempted.
+Credit toward students writing dissertations for the Ph.D. degree are exempted.